OtakuNadu/XKaliBot.js/README.md

 # XKaliBot.js
-XKaliBot but built using the JavaScript Discord Wrapper
+XKaliBot but built using the JavaScript Discord Wrapper.